vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_05_implement_messaging_asc.md

 #### Review

-In this lab, you implemented support for outbound messaging by Azure Spring Cloud apps.
+In this lab, you implemented support for outbound messaging by Azure Spring Apps applications.